-Cape Cod Ballet Theatre for Children was founded to share the joys of dance & storytelling, as well as the benefits of hard work & focus, with children.
-Our curriculum was designed to provide a solid understanding and application of both classical technique and theatre fundamentals.
-Our workshops & classes offer a disciplined and nurturing environment for students to study the Performing Arts; while learning skills that will enrich their daily lives.
-Making new friends and memories, all on beautiful Cape Cod!!
+Cape Cod Ballet Theatre was founded in 2007 to share the joy & benefits of dance, theatre, storytelling, hard work, collaboration & focus with the next generation.
+Our curriculum was designed to provide a solid understanding & application of classical, contemporary & jazz techniques, as well as theatre fundamentals.
+Our classes & workshops offer a disciplined and nurturing environment for students to study the Performing Arts; while learning skills that will enrich their daily lives...
+Making new friends & memories, all on beautiful Cape Cod!!!

 CCBT ’s unique teaching methods and philosophy encourages each child’s individual creativity and strengths, while promoting focus, discipline, and teamwork.
-The syllabus incorporates fundamental RAD and Balanchine techniques with classic theatre games, improvisation, & character study.
-Workshops help improve flexibility, coordination, physical fitness, and memory.
-CCBT hopes to lay the groundwork of a strong technical foundation, while delighting children with the magic of the Performing Arts…
+Our PBT-BT6 syllabus incorporates fundamental RAD and Balanchine techniques with classic theatre games, improvisation & character study... helping to improve students flexibility, coordination, physical fitness, & memory.
+CCBT programs hopes to lay the groundwork of a strong technical foundation, while delighting children with the magic of the Performing Arts…

-Jacqueline Underwood (AEA/SAG/AFTRA) - Artistic Director; Pre-Ballet Theatre, Ballet Theatre 1-4, Pre-Pointe/Pointe, Repertoire
+Jacqueline Underwood (AEA/SAG/AFTRA) - Artistic Director; Pre-Ballet Theatre, Ballet Theatre 1-6, Pre-Pointe/Pointe, Repertoire, + MT Jazz

-She’s worked with many notable artists including: Alexandra Danilova, Melissa Hayden, Violette Verdy, Suki Schorer, Helen Hayes, Denzel Washington, Wendy Wasserstein, and Estelle Parsons.
-And, has won Best Actress awards for her roles in David Mamet’s, Oleanna, as well as for her performance in an adaptation of Charlotte Perkins-Gilman’s, The Yellow Wallpaper.
-Ms. Underwood began teaching 20 years ago for the Kennedy Center, while performing in their National Tour of Little Women.
-She has since taught for the Roundhouse Theatre Co., University of Maryland, American Dance Institute; as a master teacher for Ballet Petite & Youth Performing Arts School; and, as a private coach to students, ages 9-18.
+She’s worked with many notable artists including: Alexandra Danilova, Melissa Hayden, Violette Verdy, Suki Schorer, Helen Hayes, Denzel Washington, Wendy Wasserstein and Estelle Parsons.
+She's won Best Actress awards for her performances in David Mamet’s, Oleanna, as well as in an adaptation of Charlotte Perkins-Gilman’s, The Yellow Wallpaper.
+Ms. Underwood began teaching 23 years ago for the Kennedy Center, while performing in their National Tour of Little Women.
+She has since taught for the Roundhouse Theatre Co., University of Maryland, American Dance Institute; as a master teacher for Ballet Petite & Youth Performing Arts School; and as a private coach for students ages 9-18.

-Since moving to Cape Cod, she's taught for Configuration Dance, Academy of Performing Arts, and Cape Cod Dance Center.
-She also served as School Director of the Academy of Performing Arts for four years; where she continues on as an Artistic Advisor.
-Her students have won scholarships and been accepted into many different professional training programs including: School of Amercian Ballet, American Ballet Theatre, San Francisco Ballet, Joffrey, Kirov Academy, Chautauqua, North Carolina School of the Arts, Washington School of Ballet, Maryland Youth Ballet, Walnut Hill, Nutmeg Conservatory, Miami City Ballet, Alonzo Kings Lines, Boston Ballet, & the Shakespeare Theatre.
-Students have also performed with such companies as American Ballet Theatre, New York City Ballet, Joffrey, & Washington Ballet.
+Since moving to Cape Cod in 2006, she's taught for Configuration Dance, Academy of Performing Arts, and Cape Cod Dance Center.
+She also served as School Director of the Academy of Performing Arts from 2011-2015; where she continued on as an Artistic Advisor, Ballet Mistress, Choreographer, & Coach until June 2019.
+Her students have won scholarships and been accepted into many different professional training programs including: School of Amercian Ballet, American Ballet Theatre, San Francisco Ballet, Joffrey, Kirov Academy, Chautauqua, North Carolina School of the Arts, Washington School of Ballet, Maryland Youth Ballet, Walnut Hill, Nutmeg Conservatory, Miami City Ballet, Alonzo Kings Lines, Boston Ballet & the Shakespeare Theatre.
+Students have also performed with such companies as American Ballet Theatre, New York City Ballet, Joffrey & Washington Ballet.

 Ms. Underwood is a member of Actor’s Equity Association, Screen Actor’s Guild/American Federation of Television & Radio Artists; as well as the National Dance Education Organization and the Arts Foundation of Cape Cod.

-Catherine Batcheller - Guest Faculty; Ballet Theatre 4 Technique, Pointe, Repertoire + BT3/4 Summer Workshop
+Catherine Batcheller - Guest Faculty: Ballet Theatre 4-6 Technique, Pointe, Repertoire + BT4-6 Summer Workshops